jamescherti/easysession.el/README.md

 ### How does it compare to activities.el?

 - EasySession is designed for loading, saving, and switching entire sessions, while Activities focuses on managing "activities" and allows for multiple activities within a single session.
-- EasySession supports restoring indirect buffers, whereas Activities does not.
+- EasySession supports restoring indirect buffers that were created with `M-x clone-indirect-buffer-other-window`, whereas Activities does not.
+However, since Activities relies on Emacs bookmarks to save and restore buffers, the behavior depends entirely on the buffer's major mode bookmark handler.
+For example, when used with `org-bookmark-heading`, Org-mode indirect buffers are properly saved and restored.
 - EasySession allows you to choose whether to restore the geometry (position, width, and height) of your frames.
 - EasySession relies on Emacs built-in functions for saving and restoring frames and tab-bar tabs (the built-in `frameset` package).
 Activities uses the built-in bookmark system to save and restore buffers and tabs.
 - Both EasySession and Activities are customizable.
 In EasySession, users can define custom handlers to manage non-file-backed buffers, allowing the creation of specialized functions for restoring them.
 In Activities, bookmarks can be used to achieve similar customizations.